The News Quiz: Ep8. Mr. Starmer Goes To Washington

 They're horrific.

+They're a wrong shade.
 I've got face for the radio and feet for silent witness.

-Someone, I put a picture of an holiday I was on, and someone asked if I've sent pictures of my feet.
+Someone, I put a picture of an holiday I was on and someone asked if I've sent pictures of my feet and I told my wife and she said, No, listen, that's the final.

-And then I said it was 200 quid, and she said, Get your socks off.
+Once you've done that, your dignity's gone.
+And then I said it was 200 quid and she said, Get your socks off.

 someone look out the window see if we're gradually moving out into the Atlantic

-in terms of foreign aid politically I mean it always seems to be you know when they're looking for cuts to be made the first injured baby wildebeest cut off from the herd to be popped into the more of the always peckish lion of budget cuts um and i've seen it you know described as a luxury we can no longer afford and also a crucial investment in the future in an uncertain changing world, Alex.
+in terms of foreign aid politically I mean it always seems to be you know when they're looking for cuts to be made the first injured baby wildebeest cut off from the herd to be popped into the more of the always peckish lion of budget cuts.

-A lot of it is deeply fraudulent as well in as much as spending on asylum seekers in the UK is budgeted for the Department of International Development in the same way as this increase on defence spending and so on, part of that is going to be taken up with money spent on MI5 and MI6, which historically has been in a separate pot.
+A lot of it is deeply fraudulent as well, inasmuch as spending on asylum seekers in the UK is budgeted for the Department of International Development in the same way as this increase on defence spending and so on, part of that is going to be taken up with money spent on MI5 and MI6, which historically has been in a separate pot.

-What actually counts as foreign aid, I mean, it's not all actually spent on help for
+You know, what actually counts as foreign aid, I mean, it's not all actually spent on help for you know people suffering from famine or natural disasters in the developing world.

-You know, quite a lot of it is actually spent in the UK.
+Um, you know, quite a lot of it is actually spent in the UK.
+That's the bit which won't be cut, of course.

 They said in the manifesto, didn't they?